ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 - Non-string values for the `maxHeight` prop were deprecated in v2.5 and are now no longer allowed.

 #### Changes to `filterBy` and `renderToken` callback signatures
-If `filterBy` receives [a function](Filtering.md#functionoption-objectstring-text-string), it now passes the set of internal props as the second parameter instead of the user-input `text` value:
+If you [pass a callback to `filterBy`]((Filtering.md#functionoption-objectstring-text-string)), it will now receive the set of internal props as the second parameter instead of the user-input `text` value:

 ```jsx
 // v2.0